opeco17/opeco17/README.md

 ### Hi there 👋

-- 🔭 Site Reliability Engineer at Rakuten Group, Inc.
+- 🔭 SRE Tech Lead and Team Lead of Rakuten Group, Inc.
-- 📝 Creating [Web service](https://saguru.opeco17.com/en) to find good first issues for open source commitment.